samarthshroff/ClimbForge/README.md

 - **Physics & Root Motion:**
   Constrained root motion velocity and customized acceleration/deceleration for realistic climbing feel.

+- **Debug Utilities:**
+  Includes a debug helper namespace to print messages both to the on-screen display and the log, facilitating rapid prototyping and visualization during development.

+- **Floor Detection and Climb Termination:**
+  Contains logic for detecting when the character has reached the floor after climbing down from a ledge and for handling the proper transition to ground movement.

 ### Vector Math Highlights

 - **Surface Normal and Direction Calculation:**